Copyright © 2012 Robert B. Thompson. All rights reserved.

 on the present earth, and then on a new earth, when the royal priesthood

-But now hath Christ been raised from the dead, the firstfruits of them that are asleep.
+But now Christ is risen from the dead, and has become the firstfruits of those who have fallen asleep.
 (I Corinthians 15:20)

 Here we see how Christ’s resurrection and our resurrection are tied together.
 Christ is the Firstfruits of the harvest of saints who will be raised from the dead when He appears.